Patrick Wyrick: Federal judicial service

 On April 10, 2018, President Donald Trump nominated Wyrick to serve as a United States District Judge of the United States District Court for the Western District of Oklahoma.
 He was nominated to the seat vacated by Judge David Lynn Russell, who assumed senior status on July 7, 2013.
 On May 23, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
+During his confirmation hearing, Democratic Senator Sheldon Whitehouse questioned him about an exchange he had with U.S. Supreme Court Justice Sonia Sotomayor during a 2015 death penalty case before the court.
 On June 14, 2018, his nomination was reported out of committee by an 11–10 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Wyrick for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
-On April 9, 2019, the Senate voted to invoke cloture on his nomination by a 53–46 vote.
+On April 9, 2019, the Senate invoked cloture on his nomination by a 53–46 vote.
 He was confirmed later that day by a 53–47 vote.
 He received his judicial commission on April 10, 2019.

+Notable rulings

-On February 3, 2023, he dismissed an indictment against a man who was charged with violating the federal ban on owning a firearm and using marijuana, ruling that the ban was unconstitutional in the wake of New York State Rifle and Pistol Association v.
+On February 3, 2023, he dismissed an indictment against a man who was charged with violating the federal ban on marijuana users possessing a firearm, ruling that the ban was unconstitutional in the wake of New York State Rifle and Pistol Association v.
 Bruen.